Overview

 Getting Help

-is the builtin command to show man page of the specified subcommand on UNIX or opening documentation html page on Windows
+git help <subcommand> is the builtin command to show man page of the specified subcommand on UNIX or opening documentation html page on Windows

-For example, open documentation for git clone
+For example, open documentation for git clone subcommand:

 sh

-git help clone
+git help clone1